 Most accidents occur while greasing flexible brake cables, where the operator usually places one hand behind the nipple to steady it or else holds the cable near the nipple connection and then inserts the needle point.
 If the needle slips (which is likely over many applications) then it will almost certainly enter the hand or finger.

 Grease guns are equipped with safety devices, but their effectiveness may be limited by the positioning of grease nipples on certain cars and trucks.
 Grease guns with needles should have a protective shroud or cover that prevents this type of accidental injury.

-The Department of Labour requires protective covers on all grease guns.
+The New Zealand Department of Labour requires protective covers on all grease guns.
 Following this simple rule in every garage and workshop would eliminate serious injuries.
 However, shrouds are often removed to speed up a process, or are simply not installed properly.

 Operators can argue that grease nipples are sometimes inaccessible and located where it is impossible to get to them without first removing the safety sleeve from the gun fitting.
 However, grease nipples are unlikely to be placed in a position where they cannot be reached at all.
 “Inaccessibility” probably refers to the operator following common practice - using his hand to feel the gun on to the grease point.

 This action may be necessary for the following reasons:

 Each of these causes can be remedied without using an uncovered needle tip.
 In the unlikely situation that an unprotected needle point is necessary, ensure that fingers, hands and body are clear of the needle once the trigger is pressed, then return the protective cover immediately.

 In recent years, a number of improvements have helped reduce the risks from grease guns.
 These include the following: